SlenderStone/MessageHandler.Documentation/developing-handlers/setting-up-solution.md

 ## Setting up a source repository

 It is advised to set up a source repository per handler using a source control system of your choice.
-If you want this source control to integrate with our build services, then it has to support either Git, Mercurial, Subversion or TeamFoundationServer and be publicly addressable.
+If you want this source control system to integrate with our build services, then it has to support either Git, Mercurial, Subversion or TeamFoundationServer and be publicly addressable.
+Note: If your source control system is behind the corporate firewall, there are other ways to push your handler packages as well.

-In this article series, we'll use a public repository on github: [https://github.com/MessageHandler/MessageHandler.Handlers.AverageInPeriod](https://github.com/MessageHandler/MessageHandler.Handlers.AverageInPeriod).
+In this article, we'll use a public repository on github: [https://github.com/MessageHandler/MessageHandler.Handlers.AverageInPeriod](https://github.com/MessageHandler/MessageHandler.Handlers.AverageInPeriod).
 This repository will contain a handler that computes an average value over a given period in time.

 Using a repository per handler has the following benefits